tj-wells/coti-docker-method/README.md

 ### Optional Variables

-An additional variable `VERSION` may be specified in the `.env` file, if you want to run your node on a specific version and disable automatic updates.
+An optional variable `VERSION` may be added to the `.env` file, if you want to run your node on a specific version and disable automatic updates.

 ```.env
 VERSION="X.Y.Z"